-Attendance.
-Students are expected to attend class regularly and to complete readings on a timely basis so that they can participate effectively in class discussions.
+For this course in particular, students are expected to attend class regularly and to complete readings on a timely basis so that they can participate effectively in class discussions.
 In addition, students are expected to take leadership roles in class discussion or exercises.
-More than three absences ('excused' or unexcused') may result in the failure of the class.
-Examples of inappropriate reasons for missing class include birthday parties and problems finding parking.
-It is imperative to notify the course instructor in advance of any anticipated class absence.